zehuiyin/my-GEO712-repository/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-*This repository is an activity for the course [GEOG 712 Reproducible Research Workflow with GitHub and R](https://academiccalendars.romcmaster.ca/preview_course.php?catoid=55&coid=274877), taught by [Dr. Antonio Paez](https://experts.mcmaster.ca/display/paezha)
+*This repository is an activity completed by [Zehui Yin](https://zehuiyin.github.io/) for the course [GEOG 712 Reproducible Research Workflow with GitHub and R](https://academiccalendars.romcmaster.ca/preview_course.php?catoid=55&coid=274877), taught by [Dr. Antonio Paez](https://experts.mcmaster.ca/display/paezha)